-Vegas Weddings organised everything including my beautiful bouquet of lilies, our transport and our awesome Elvis.
+Vegas Weddings organized everything including my beautiful bouquet of lilies, our transport, and our awesome Elvis.
 We hired an amazing photographer and spent the afternoon hitting all the famous sights and smiling like idiots in front of them.
 I only wish we had done this the first time around!

 Allison from Flights to Fancy

-The Strat is often overlooked because it is quite far from the centre of the Las Vegas strip.
-However, offeringwith fantastic views of Vegas and beyond, this popular hotel, restaurant and attraction centre, should be on your Las Vegas itinerary.
+The Strat is often overlooked because it is quite far from the center of the Las Vegas strip.
+However, offering fantastic views of Vegas and beyond, this popular hotel, restaurant, and attraction center, should be on your Las Vegas itinerary.

 Alternatively, you can opt for a few drinks in the 107 SkyLounge or try the creative cocktails at 108 Drinks.

 For something very unique for Vegas, why not enjoy a thrill ride together?
-Atop of this iconic building is The Big Shot, Insanity and X-Scream, three rides that use the towering height to their advantage.
+Atop this iconic building are The Big Shot, Insanity and X-Scream, three rides that use the towering height to their advantage.

 Watch the Fountains of Bellagio